Ohio’s Blue Envelope Program

 How Does the Program Work?

-Ohio’s Blue Envelope Program works as a communication tool to assist drivers (or passengers) with developmental disabilities during interactions with police, firefighters, EMS and other emergency situations.
+Ohio’s Blue Envelope Program works as a communication tool to assist drivers with developmental disabilities during interactions with police, firefighters, EMS and other emergency situations.
 This program is especially helpful for individuals with Autism, anxiety or other conditions that might require accommodations or awareness during a law enforcement interaction.

 How do I get a Free Packet?